GVSSManojKumar/Coursera_MachineLearning/README.md

-Synopsis
+**Synopsis of this Machine Learning course:-**

-Assignments submitted as a part of Coursera machine learning course July 2014.
+The assignments submitted as a part of Coursera machine learning course on March 2022.

 The codes are written in MATLAB.

 The Topics covered are:

-Linear Regression:
+**Linear Regression:**

 a.
 Univariate linear regression